 Independent Study credit may be earned through advanced research and writing in a particular area of study.
 Students registering for English 5990 will have completed graduate-level course work or done extensive reading in the selected area of study.
 In special circumstances, students may apply for Independent Study credit for graduate-level study in an area in which coursework is not offered during the academic year.

 Students intending to register for English 5990 should consult with the Coordinator of Graduate Studies as early as possible regarding their plans for the independent study.
-When the independent study director has been chosen, the student and the director, in consultation, should prepare a proposal containing the following: 1) a description of the project that shows a grasp of basic issues in appropriate research and literature in period/genre and/or subfield; 2) an explanation of previous coursework or background that prepares the student to carry on this work; 3) explanation of relevance to the student’s graduate career; 4)a detailed weekly study plan/syllabus for the project (assignments and contact hours should be mentioned); 5) a bibliography of primary and secondary sources (for creative writing proposals, a bibliography of texts, if any, considered essential for the project).
+When the independent study director has been chosen, the student and the director (the faculty member working with the student on the project), in consultation, should prepare a proposal containing the following: 1) a description of the project that shows a grasp of basic issues in appropriate research and literature in period/genre and/or subfield; 2) an explanation of previous coursework or background that prepares the student to carry on this work; 3) explanation of relevance to the student’s graduate career; 4) a detailed weekly study plan/syllabus for the project (assignments and contact hours should be mentioned); 5) a bibliography of primary and secondary sources (for creative writing proposals, a bibliography of texts, if any, considered essential for the project).
 Independent study projects culminate in a seminar-length paper or creative writing synthesizing and reflecting the student's work.

 No student shall be allowed to undertake Independent Study projects which duplicate or overlap material being covered simultaneously in a regular graduate class or projects which duplicate or overlap material covered by that student in English 5997 (Study Abroad).
 Independent Study should not be used to prepare for the Master's examination.
 The number of Independent Study proposals accepted each semester may be restricted due to financial, administrative, or other factors.